mlitwiniuk/passha/README.md

 # passha

-Executes command in parallel on set of hosts
+Executes command in parallel on set of hosts.
+It's not using any dedicated ssh library, instead it's executing systems `ssh` command - to easilly make full use of `.ssh/config` mapping.

 ## Installation